-General tours (requested for reasons not related to Adoption or Volunteering) are offered by appointment only, between mid-March and mid-December.
+General tours (requested for reasons not related to Adoption or Volunteering) are offered by appointment only, between mid-April and mid-December.
 We do not offer general tours during the winter, due to seasonal demands and weather complications.

 We look forward to meeting you and will do our best to accommodate your schedule, but please understand that our top priority is caring for our residents.
 Consequently, tours are usually scheduled between 1p and 3p, and are subject to staff availability.

 Sanctuary tours are free, but donations in any amount are appreciated.
 Your donation allows us to feed, house and care for our residents.
 We are grateful for any level of support.
 If you are unable to donate, please help by telling others about the work we do.